 - A variety of anti-spam tools including specialized ones for WooCommerce

 - GDPR compliant

 13. NinjaFirewall (WP Edition)

-Some of the things that give NinjaFirewall a reason to consider it include multi-site support, IPv6 compatibility and event email notifications to keep you in the loop if something happens.
+Some of the things that give NinjaFirewall a reason to consider include multi-site support, IPv6 compatibility, and event email notifications to keep you in the loop if something happens.